burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## std::initializer_list<T>

-In C++98 constant member arrays are impossible to initialize, but in C++11, there is an idea to bring bracket initialization to everything.
+In C++98 constant member arrays are impossible to initialize through the initialization list in class constructor, but from C++11, there is an idea to bring bracket initialization to everything.
 ```cpp
 int a[] {1,8,8}
 ```